netwrix-tkm/Netwrix-Knowledge-Base/README.md

 ### Punctuation Guidelines

-* **Colons:** Use only at the end of complete sentences to introduce lists or explanations (e.g., “Refer to the following steps:”).
+* **Colons:** Use only at the end of complete sentences to introduce lists or explanations (e.g., "Refer to the following steps:").
 Capitalize the first word after a colon only if it begins a complete sentence.
 * **Semicolons:** Use to separate closely related independent clauses or to separate items in a complex list where the items themselves contain commas.
 * **Hyphens and Dashes:**
   * Use hyphens (-) for compound modifiers before nouns (e.g., "well-known feature").